nyu-software-engineering/node-js-continuous-integration/README.md

 The following instructions are compiled from:
 - https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04

+## How to run or set up the code locally
+If you are interested in running this code locally on your own machine, or are interested in a full list of commands to set up the node / npm project...
+- Read the setup documentation: [[docs/project_setup.md]]

+## Setting up a Virtual Machine deployment environment on Digital Ocean
-First log in to remote droplet via SSH, then...
+Assuming you have instantiated a Digital Ocean Ubuntu Droplet, first log in to remote Digital Ocean Droplet via SSH, then...

 ## UFW - ubuntu wirewall